Benedict XVI, first pope to resign in 600 years, dies aged 95

 Speaking during a New Year’s Eve vigil, Francis said only God knew “of his sacrifices offered for the good of the church”.

-Benedict stunned the world on February 11 2013 when he announced that he no longer had the strength to run the 1.2 billion-strong Catholic Church that he had steered for eight years through scandal and indifference.
+Benedict’s body will be on public display in St Peter’s Basilica starting on Monday for the faithful to pay their final respects.

+The late pontiff’s request was that his funeral would be celebrated solemnly but with “simplicity”, Mr Bruni told reporters.

-The former Cardinal Joseph Ratzinger had never wanted to be pope, planning at age 78 to spend his final years writing in the “peace and quiet” of his native Bavaria.
+The former Cardinal Joseph Ratzinger never wanted to be pope, and had planned at the age of 78 to spend his final years writing in the “peace and quiet” of his native Bavaria.

+However, he inherited the seemingly impossible task of following in the footsteps of John Paul when he was elected the 265th leader of the Church on April 19 2005.
+Benedict became the oldest pope elected in 275 years and the first German in nearly 1,000 years.

-Instead, he was forced to follow the footsteps of the beloved St John Paul II and run the church through the fallout of the clerical sex abuse scandal and then a second scandal that erupted when his own butler stole his personal papers and gave them to a journalist.
+He was forced to follow the footsteps of the beloved St John Paul II and run the church during the fallout from the clerical sex abuse scandal.
+A second scandal erupted when his own butler stole his personal papers and gave them to a journalist.

-Being elected pope, he once said, felt like a “guillotine” had come down on him.
+Being elected pope, Benedict once said, felt like a “guillotine” had come down on him.

 Nevertheless, he set about the job with a single-minded vision to rekindle the faith in a world that, he frequently lamented, seemed to think it could do without God.

+Once nicknamed “God’s Rottweiler” by the media, he was no globe-trotting media darling or populist.
+But the widely-misunderstood Benedict was a teacher, theologian and academic to the core: quiet and pensive but with a fierce mind.
 He spoke in paragraphs, not soundbites.
-He had a weakness for orange Fanta as well as his beloved library; when he was elected pope, he had his entire study moved – as is – from his apartment just outside the Vatican walls into the Apostolic Palace.
-The books followed him to his retirement home.

-“In them are all my advisers,” he said of his books in the 2010 book-length interview “Light of the World.”
-“I know every nook and cranny, and everything has its history.”
+It was Benedict’s devotion to history and tradition that endeared him to members of the traditionalist wing of the Catholic Church.
+For them, Benedict remained even in retirement a beacon of nostalgia for the orthodoxy and Latin Mass of their youth – and the pope they much preferred over Francis.

-Like his predecessor John Paul, Benedict made reaching out to Jews a hallmark of his papacy.
+Like his predecessor, Benedict made reaching out to Jews a hallmark of his papacy.
 His first official act as pope was a letter to Rome’s Jewish community and he became the second pope in history, after John Paul, to enter a synagogue.

-A subsequent comment after the massacre of Christians in Egypt led the Al Azhar centre in Cairo, the seat of Sunni Muslim learning, to suspend ties with the Vatican, which were only restored under Francis.
+A subsequent comment after the massacre of Christians in Egypt led the Al Azhar center in Cairo, the seat of Sunni Muslim learning, to suspend ties with the Vatican that were only restored under Francis.

+The Vatican under Benedict suffered some notorious PR gaffes, with the pope himself being to blame on occasion.

 “On the contrary, it increases the problem,” Benedict said.
-A year later, he issued a revision saying that if a male prostitute were to use a condom to avoid passing HIV to his partner, he might be taking a first step toward a more responsible sexuality.
+A year later, he issued a revision, saying that if a male prostitute were to use a condom to avoid passing HIV to his partner, he might be taking a first step towards a more responsible sexuality.

-Documents revealed that the Vatican knew very well of the problem yet turned a blind eye for decades, at times rebuffing bishops who tried to do the right thing.
+Documents revealed that the Vatican knew about the problem and yet turned a blind eye for decades, at times rebuffing bishops who tried to do the right thing.

 Benedict had first-hand knowledge of the scope of the problem, since his old office – the Congregation for the Doctrine of the Faith, which he had headed since 1982 – was responsible for dealing with abuse cases.

-In fact, it was he who, before becoming pope, took the then-revolutionary decision in 2001 to assume responsibility for processing those cases after he realised bishops around the world were not punishing abusers but were just moving them from parish to parish.
+In fact, it was he who, before becoming pope, took the then-revolutionary decision in 2001 to assume responsibility for processing those cases after he realised bishops around the world were not punishing abusers, but were just moving them from parish to parish, leaving them free to carry out more attacks.

+And once he became pope, Benedict essentially reversed his beloved predecessor, John Paul, by taking action against the 20th century’s most notorious paedophile priest, the Rev Marcial Maciel.

 As soon as the abuse scandal calmed down for Benedict, another one erupted.